Breadcrumb Shape ImageBreadcrumb Shape Image

 What Causes Ocular Migraines?

-• A headache accompanied by diminished or loss of vision in one eye only
+• Diminished or lost vision in one eye only

-• Some people experience flashes of light or see a mosaic-like pattern
+• Flashes of light or a mosaic-like pattern

 • Nausea

-Worried About Ocular Migraine?
-Get Expert Diagnosis and Treatment at the West Boca Eye Center
+Get an expert diagnosis at West Boca Eye Center

 What Causes Ocular Migraines?